serverless/event-gateway-example/README.md

 - Services will be automatically *deployed* to the Local Emulator
 - All of the functions that have event mappings will be *registered* automatically.

-The application only needs to *subscribe* to appropriate events as per need.
+The application only needs to *subscribe* to appropriate events and `emit` events as needed.